Chinese Table Tennis Players

 In 2008, the International Table Tennis Federation changed the rules regarding players representing other countries.

-This rule change was made to stop players from China or other countries, taking international places away from native born players.
+This rule change was made to stop players from China and other countries, taking international places away from native born players.

 • players under the age of 15 have to wait 3 years